denisreilly/ntp-bcp/commentsIESGLastCall.md

 Eric Rescorla

 ## Resolution
-TBD

 DS: The primary goal of Chronos is to provide a NTP client that prevents from time shifting (delay) attacks.
 Chronos applies a very interesting approach to mitigate such attacks.
-However, it is not yet a stable product that can be applied out of the box.
+However, it is not yet a stable standard that can be applied out of the box.
 Currently, there is a draft draft-schiff-ntp-chronos-01 that is considered for adoption in the ntp working group.
 This draft aims to standardize the main concepts of Chronos so that NTP implementations may benefit from them.